tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : No Hours: Data Minutes: Available Seconds Max Execution Time(recent) : No Hours: Data Minutes: Available Seconds
 ### Report Long Description
-    \-Shows totals for successful, partially successful, and failed jobs for each source.
+    \- Shows totals for successful, partially successful, and failed jobs for each source.
     \- Drilldown on sources, hosts and objects to show details.
     \- This report is equivalent to the following NetBackup OpsCenter report(s): Advanced Success Rate, Success Rate - All Attempts, Success Rate - All Jobs, Success Rate Line.